syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/023_db_parser/001_Using_pattern_databases/README.md

 ```

 By default, syslog-ng tries to apply the patterns to the body of the
-incoming messages, that is, to the value of the \$MESSAGE macro.
+incoming messages, that is, to the value of the ${MESSAGE} macro.
 If you
 want to apply patterns to a specific field, or to an expression created
 from the log message (for example, using template functions or other
 parsers), use the message-template() option.
 For example: